Ronas Voe: Jenny Gilbertson films

 Jenny Gilbertson was one of the world's first female documentary filmmakers.
 Four of her earliest productions were filmed in Ronas Voe, often involving the Clark family, their croft and their house.
 Two of her feature-length films - A crofter's life in Shetland and The rugged island; a Shetland lyric contain scenes filmed in Ronas Voe, while the short films Scenes from a Shetland croft life and In sheep's clothing were filmed entirely in Ronas Voe.

 For The rugged island, the abandoned Timna crofthouse was repaired for the purpose of filming, however it was not intended for use as a dwelling and so was never lived in afterwards.

+Second World War

+Although Ronas Voe itself was not directly attacked, military activity in the wider area was occasionally visible.
+One local resident recalled seeing German aircraft over Ronas Voe on at least one or two occasions.
+In one instance, a German aircraft that had apparently been involved in a raid near Sullom Voe flew low over the area before heading out the mouth of Ronas Voe.
+He reported that the aircraft passed close enough for the crew in the cockpit to be seen and that the German cross on the side of the aircraft was clearly visible.
+His parents warned him to remain indoors for fear that he might be shot at.

+Allied military aircraft were also a regular sight in the area.
+Flying boats such as Consolidated Catalinas and Short Sunderlands, operating from a base at Sullom Voe, frequently passed over the area and occasionally landed in Ronas Voe.

 Aquaculture

 As of 2019 there are 6 offshore aquaculture sites in Ronas Voe - 2 salmon farms administered by Scottish Sea Farms at Slocka and Pobie Sukka, and 4 long line common mussel farms administered by Blueshell Mussels at the Ayre of Teogs, the Clifts, and two at the head of the voe named Ronas Voe (North) and Ronas Voe (South).
 There is also a crab factory located at Skeo Head, which in 2013 was purchased and as of 2019 is run by a wholly owned subsidiary of Blueshell Mussels, Shetland Crab.